Phenanth/VueSite/README.md

 Created some javascript scripts for connecting front side and the back side.
 Didn't do debugging job, will try afterwards.

+2018-05-09

+Server can only work when the axios using the GET method to send data.
+Need to find the reason.

 ## Build Setup

 ```